Cork and kerry, Ireland

 Building the best micro wedding or elopement timeline for photography is one of the many things I do for my couples.
 There’s a lot that goes into it, but if you’re in the early planning stage and just want a rough idea of how long you should book me, here’s some info that should help:

 1. Daydream first, without worrying about the clock.
 Think about where you are, what time of year it is, and what you’d love to be doing.
+Set your intentions first, and think about how you want to feel.
+Worry about the details later.

 3. Sketch out some of the most common parts of an elopement day: allow for 1-2 hours for getting ready (hair and makeup can take longer, but I don’t necessarily need to photograph the whole thing), ceremonies range from 10-40 minutes, group photos are about 1-3 minutes per grouping, and I allow 45-60 minutes per mile of hiking.
+This is all variable, but it’s a good starting point.

 Micro Wedding and Elopement Timeline Examples

 Anyway.
 Your timeline will be custom-made for you and your partner, for your unique vision.
-But to kickstart the daydreams, here are some micro wedding and elopement timeline examples to help you visualize what different wedding days can look like.
+But to kickstart the daydreams, here are some micro-wedding and elopement timeline examples to help you visualize what different wedding days can look like.

 Two-Day Elopement Timeline Example